Skip to main content

 This library is implemented to be as compatible as possible with all the mainstream plotting libraries.
 As a result, you are free to select your favourite plotting library to plot the functions in this library.

 Plotting a mathematical function like rastrigin requires evaluating the function at a rather large set of data points.
 This is where the vectorized implementation of the functions in this package can shine as it allows performing the evaluations in a single function call, which significantly speeds up the plotting and reduces the computation cost.
 To facilitate this, the library also contains a helper function, meshgrid, for drawing 3D plots using the vectorized implemetations of the mathematical functions in this library.
-Given a list of x and y coordinates and a function, this function will create a meshgrid of points, evaluates the function over the meshgrid and returns the corresponding x, y and z points of the meshgrid that can be plotted with any plotting library.
+Given a list of x and y coordinates and a function, this function creates a meshgrid of points, evaluates the function over the meshgrid and returns the corresponding x, y and z points of the meshgrid that can be plotted with any plotting library.

 from benchmarkfcns import ackley